wpoirier/machinimavision/README.md

+This project uses ThreeJS, which is licensed under the MIT license.

 To run this project properly, an http server must be run.
 I currently use ruby webrick as documented on the ThreeJS website.
 Run the following from the terminal to start a web server at localhost:8000

 ruby -r webrick -e "s = WEBrick::HTTPServer.new(:Port => 8000, :DocumentRoot => Dir.pwd); trap('INT') { s.shutdown }; s.start"